caglarkara/DubizzleParser/README.md

 I decided to use a combination of Azure Logic Apps, Azure Tables and Azure Functions (python) in order to reach that goal.
 Because all these are very cool to use.
 Also dead cheap to use!

 I will try to explain the basic building blocks of the application here.

+The application consists of nnn Logic Apps:
+1. dubizzleparser
+    This logic app is the main part of the application.
+It will go through the queries table first.
+Then for each of the query it finds, it will call Dubizzle and parse the resulting html file.
+Since the result is dirty, it will first send it to the function (TODO: Put the function name here) to remove everything and leave the Json alone.
+    Then it will parse the results and check if it is an existing record in Listings table.
+If not, it inserts.
+2. notifsender:
+   This logic app is responsible to send the new entries to all the users.
+To avoid sending the same entities over and over again, the notification sender checks for the new found entities within the last 20 minutes.

+3.

+One Function:
+TODO: Place the function name here

+3 Azure Tables:
+1. Queries:
+    This table is the main table that contains the queries created by the users.
+    The fields are:
+    "username",
+    "queryName",
+    "description",
+    "dubizzleQuery"
+    The usage of these fields are self explanatory.

+2. Listings:
+    This table holds the result of the query executions.
+The results are kept in this table forever (unless cleared from the table manually or by helper logic apps).
+    The fields in this table are:
+    "PartitionKey": This is the category (such as used cards, classfieds) "RowKey" : This is the title.
+Yes, we determine the record uniqueness by the title of the ad.
+Not the brightest idea I know.
+    "Timestamp" : TODO: I don't know why this is here!
+    "creationTS": The creation timestamp of the entry "price" : The listing price of the item
+    "title" : Title again!
+    "url" : The direct url to reach the listed item "userName" : The user to whom the result belongs.

+3. Users:
+    This table keeps the user data.
+    It has the following fields:
+    "email":
+    "password":
+    "phone":
+    "username":